-Playbooks Assembly Language¶
+Playbooks Assembly Language (PBAsm)¶

-The Playbooks Assembly Language (PBASM) is a low-level, structured representation of Playbooks programs designed specifically for execution by Large Language Models.
-Just as traditional assembly languages use instruction sets optimized for CPU architectures, PBASM uses an instruction set optimized for the unique capabilities and characteristics of LLMs as execution engines.
+The Playbooks Assembly Language (PBAsm) is a low-level, structured representation of Playbooks programs designed specifically for execution by Large Language Models.
+Just as traditional assembly languages use instruction sets optimized for CPU architectures, PBAsm uses an instruction set optimized for the unique capabilities and characteristics of LLMs as execution engines.

 The LLM as CPU Architecture¶